hargoniX/master/thesis/thesis.typ

 In practice, the implementation supports any amount of type variables.

-The analysis tracks constraints of the form $tau subset.sq.eq x$, pronounced "monotype $tau$ flows into type variable $x$".
+The analysis tracks constraints of the form $tau subset.sq.eq x$, pronounced "monotype $tau$ flows into variable $x$".
 These constraints only need to handle monotypes that live in $"Type" u$ and dependent types have been eliminated.
 For this reason, both the types in the constraints and the type parameters to polymorphic constants can only take on four shapes:
 $ tau ::= x | tau_1 -> tau_2 | c " " tau | c $

 For collecting the constraints, I define a function $"C"$ that operates on both types and terms.
-Just like the dependent type elimination, this function assumes that the type arguments are grouped in the beginning of a constant application.
+Similar to the dependent type elimination, this function assumes that the type arguments are grouped in the beginning of a constant application.
 Furthermore, to simplify the presentation, it also assumes that the names of all type variables are globally unique.
-In practice this can be achieved by disambiguating them through the name of the polymorphic constant they are attached to.
+In practice this can be achieved by disambiguating them through the name of the polymorphic constant they are attached to:

 #let coll(e) = $"C"(#e)$